cpychan/recipes-etl/README.md

 - It then loads the data from the JSON file into a list of dictionaries.
 - A regular expression is compiled to match the word "chilies" and its common misspellings in the ingredients list of each recipe.
 - Recipes containing chilies are filtered and processed to determine their cooking difficulty based on the total time required for preparation and cooking.
-- Finally, the filtered recipes, along with their difficulty levels, are exported to a CSV file in the specified directory.
+- Finally, the filtered recipes, along with the difficulty levels, are exported to a CSV file in the specified directory.
 Notes
-- The script assumes the presence of a recipes-etl directory in the same location as the script itself.
+- The script assumes the recipes-etl directory in the same location as the script itself.
 - The JSON file should contain one recipe per line, each as a separate JSON object.
-- For further assistance or to report bugs, please open an issue in the repository or contact the maintainer.